standardebooks/manual/8-typography.rst

 Ligatures
 *********

 Ligatures are two or more letters that are combined into a single letter, usually for stylistic purposes.
-In general they are not used, and are replaced with their respective characters.
+In general they are not used in modern English spelling, and are replaced with their expanded characters.

+Words in non-English languages like French may use ligatures to differentiate words or pronunciations.
+In these cases, ligatures are retained.

 .. class:: wrong